St Bees Head

-St Bees Head is a headland on the North West coast of the English county of Cumbria and is named after the nearby village of St Bees.
+St Bees Head is a headland on the west coast of the English county of Cumbria.
+It is named after the nearby village of St Bees, and is also close to Whitehaven.

-It is the only stretch of Heritage Coast on the English coastline between the Welsh and Scottish borders, and is a Site of Special Scientific Interest.
+The headland is the only stretch of Heritage Coast on the coastline of North West England, and is a Site of Special Scientific Interest.
 The sea off the Head is protected as part of the Cumbria Coast Marine Conservation Zone.

 It lies on two long-distance footpaths, the Cumbria Coastal Way and Alfred Wainwright's Coast to Coast Walk.
 Both long-distance footpaths follow the edge of the cliffs, which rise to 90 metres above sea level and have views of the Cumbrian mountains and coast.